BeMoreKinky Logo

 • SwingLifestyle (SLS): A long-running site known as one of the largest swinger communities.

-• Joyclub: This is the one I have most experience with, and is extremely popular in Germany and Austria.
+• Joyclub: This is the one I have most experience with; it dominates in Germany and Austria, with a strong events calendar and club directory for Central Europe.
 Look us up! ;)

 • SDC (Swingers Date Club): Another big name site, international in scope, with event listings and verification for members.